-1. Only the head teacher of a school can exclude a pupil and this must be on disciplinary grounds.
+- 1. Only the head teacher of a school can exclude a pupil and this must be on disciplinary grounds.
 A pupil may be excluded for one or more fixed periods (up to a maximum of 45 school days in a single academic year), or permanently.
 A fixed-period exclusion does not have to be for a continuous period.
-(Annex B of this guidance, a nonstatutory guide for head teachers, summarises the requirements for head teachers, but should not be used as a substitute for this guidance or the relevant legislation.)

-2. A fixed-period exclusion can also be for parts of the school day.
+(Annex B of this guidance, a non-statutory guide for head teachers, summarises the requirements for head teachers, but should not be used as a substitute for this guidance or the relevant legislation.) - 2.
+A fixed-period exclusion can also be for parts of the school day.
 For example, if a pupil's behaviour at lunchtime is disruptive, they may be excluded from the school premises for the duration of the lunchtime period.
 The legal requirements relating to exclusion, such as the head teacher's duty to notify parents, apply in all cases.
-Lunchtime exclusions are counted as half a school day for statistical purposes and in determining whether a governing board meeting is triggered.

-3. The law does not allow for extending a fixed-period exclusion or 'converting' a fixed-period exclusion into a permanent exclusion.
-In exceptional cases, usually where further evidence has come to light, a further fixed-period exclusion may be issued to begin immediately after the first period ends; or a permanent exclusion may be issued to begin immediately after the end of the fixed period.

-4. The behaviour of a pupil outside school can be considered grounds for an exclusion.

-5. The head teacher may withdraw an exclusion that has not been reviewed by the governing board.

-6. Any decision of a school, including exclusion, must be made in line with the principles of administrative law, i.e. that it is: lawful (with respect to the legislation relating directly to exclusions and a school's wider legal duties, including the European Convention on Human Rights and the Equality Act 2010); rational; reasonable; fair; and proportionate.
+Lunchtime exclusions are counted as half a school day for statistical purposes and in determining whether a governing board meeting is triggered. - 3.
+The law does not allow for extending a fixed-period exclusion or 'converting' a fixed-period exclusion into a permanent exclusion.
+In exceptional cases, usually where further evidence has come to light, a further fixed-period exclusion may be issued to begin immediately after the first period ends; or a permanent exclusion may be issued to begin immediately after the end of the fixed period. - 4.
+The behaviour of a pupil outside school can be considered grounds for an exclusion. - 5.
+The head teacher may withdraw an exclusion that has not been reviewed by the governing board. - 6.
+Any decision of a school, including exclusion, must be made in line with the principles of administrative law, i.e. that it is: lawful (with respect to the legislation relating directly to exclusions and a school's wider legal duties, including the European Convention on Human Rights and the Equality Act 2010); rational; reasonable; fair; and proportionate.

-7. The head teacher must take account of their legal duty of care when sending a pupil home following an exclusion.